Expert Advice – An Interview with an Early Years Advisory Teacher

 The children were so engaged by the dinosaur egg that they embraced every aspect of the topic and even built the egg a home with a bed.
 Infact, one little boy got quite concerned that the dinosaur might return for the egg, but once I had convinced him it was a friendly dinosaur, his worries were eased and he loved it – it definitely is a special memory.

-My Ideal Outdoor Area For Early Years Children With SEND
+My Advice on the Ideal Outdoor Area For Early Years Children With SEND

 I really like to see outdoor areas with separate areas and accessible resources.
 When children first start learning how to mark make, it is so important that they are able to do it in a variety of ways - not just sat at a table.